iliavatafov/Weather-App/README.md

 ![Weather App](https://github.com/iliavatafov/Weather-App/blob/main/src/assets/images/weather-app-image-1.png)

 This is a Weather App built with React.js.

+You can access the app diractly: [weather-app.com](https://66741989ab5bad40f17b0417--beautiful-blancmange-d33a13.netlify.app/)

 Follow the instructions below to get the project up and running on your local machine.

 ## Prerequisites